Lazarusphp-core/SessionManager/Readme.md

 * New Instantiation Method
 * Code Clean up
-* injegration of SessionWriter classes
+* injection of SessionWriter classes
+* Supports upto php version 8.4

 ## What is the session manager.
 The Session manager is a Database driven Session handler, storing all session data within a database allowing for more control.